singlun/todo-capstone/README.md

-# Todo App - An App develop as Continuous Deployment with Travis CI and Kubernetes on AWS using Terraform and Kubeone
+# Todo App - A todo App develop as Microservices Kubernetes and deployed on AWS using Terraform and Kubeone, and apply Continuous Integration Deployment with Travis CI.

 ## Table of Contents